-1For better comparability, I follow closely the notation of Chang et al. (2021) for recapitulating the method.
+&lt;sup>1For better comparability, I follow closely the notation of Chang et al. (2024) for recapitulating the intuition of the method.
 Readers interested in further details on the implementation of the fVAR method are referred to the original study.